IBM/blockchain-network-on-kubernetes/README.md

   ![](images/kubernetes-dashboard.png)

 The hyperledger fabric network is ready to use.
-You can start developing your blockchain applications using node sdk or hyperledger composer for this network.
+You can start developing your blockchain applications using node sdk or hyperledger composer for this deployed network.

 ## Troubleshooting